BlockIo/block_io-java/README.md

 # block_io-java
 # BlockIo

-This Java library is the official reference client for the Block.io payments API and uses sdk 11.
+This Java library is the official reference client for the Block.io payments API and uses Java 11.
 To use this, you will need the Dogecoin, Bitcoin, or Litecoin API key(s) from <a href="https://block.io" target="_blank">Block.io</a>.
 Go ahead, sign up :)

 ## Installation